My Favorite Year poster

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This shows the protagonist's commitment to Benjy actively chooses to take full responsibility for keeping Swann sober and functional, despite realizing his hero is deeply flawed.
 He commits to the task, entering Act 2., moving from reaction to action.

 The Collapse moment at 68 minutes (74% through) represents the emotional nadir.
 Here, Swann gets drunk and ruins a rehearsal completely, embarrassing himself and Benjy.
-Benjy's hero is truly dead - he must face that Alan Swann is just a broken, frightened man., indicates the protagonist at their lowest point.
+Benjy's hero is truly dead - he must face that Alan Swann is just a broken, frightened man., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 73 minutes initiates the final act resolution at 79% of the runtime.
 Swann has a breakthrough: he realizes he can be brave for someone else (his daughter, Benjy).
 Benjy sees that real heroism is showing up despite fear.
 Both find new resolve., demonstrating the transformation achieved throughout the journey.